Friday, March 23, 2007

 Patriarchal Vienna

 They claim that their tradition is what gives them their greatness and their sound.
 Their tradition definitely keeps them in the nineteenth century.
 Their claims make it apparent that they still believe that women musicians are not as capable as their male counterparts.
 The they that I am referring to is the orchestral musicians themselves (who are, ehhhm, lets see ... oh .. yeah men) as they pride themselves on being a democratic organization where the members vote on everything.
-Saying that they wish to increase their female membership and then not hiring any women speaks volumes about how the Vienna Phil really feel about gender equality.
+Saying that they wish to increase their female membership and then not hiring

 I heard this orchestra in Carnegie Hall a few years back.
 They were exciting and vibrant.
 Haitink was conducting and I was enthralled.
 The interesting thing is that this performance which had every ounce of me invested in every note had a significant number of women in the orchestra.
 I realise that they were probably all substitutes (orchestras commonly use quite a lot of subs when they go on tour - which is why when I saw Berlin at the Proms in London ten years ago there was a woman in the double bass section!).
 I would be very interested to hear if anyone would try to make the claim that the orchestra would have sounded better without them!